OmniLayer/spec/README.md

 ![Mastercoin Protocol Layers](images/classb_obfuscated.png)

 These compressed public key 'packets' can then be included in one or multiple OP_CHECKMULTISIG output along with the senders public key.
 A single transaction must be constructed satisfying the following requirements:
-* Has a single or the largest pay-to-pubkey-hash input by sum signed by the sending address
+* Has a single or the largest pay-to-pubkey-hash or pay-to-script-hash input with a valid signature to designate the sending address
 * Has an output for the recipient address (the 'reference' address)
 * Has an output for the exodus address
 * Has one or more n-of-m OP_CHECKMULTISIG outputs each containing at least two public keys whereby the first should be the sender's public key, the second must be Mastercoin 'data package n' and the third may be 'data package n+1'